Andrew-Bourgeois/python-api-challenge/README.md

 ### **Instructions for Running Scripts**
 * Clone the repository to your local machine
-* Ensure you cd into the "/python-api-challenge" directory and use first the **WeatherPy_Bourgeois.ipynb** and then **VacationPy_Bourgeois.ipynb** Jupyter Notebooks.
+* Ensure you cd into the "/python-api-challenge" directory and first use the **WeatherPy_Bourgeois.ipynb** and then **VacationPy_Bourgeois.ipynb** Jupyter Notebooks.
-* Note the updated csv and figures output from WeatherPy_Bourgeois.ipynb will be located in the folder "/python-api-challenge/output"
+* The updated csv and figures output from WeatherPy_Bourgeois.ipynb will be located in the folder "/python-api-challenge/output"
+* NOTE: running the scripts will generate a new random dataset each time, which will update the csv and figures in output.
+Additionally, if you compare to the example starter code the dataframes, csv and figures will contain different data.

 ### **BACKGROUND**